bazeltools/bazel-deps/README.md

   `dependencies.yaml` file or it will not be visible to the rest of the workspace.
 If it is set to `false` all targets will be generated with `public` visibility.
 * licenses: a set of strings added a licenses rule to each generated bazel target.
-Required by bazel if your build targets are under third_party/
+Required by bazel if your build targets are under `third_party/`.
+See the [licenses](https://docs.bazel.build/versions/master/be/functions.html#licenses) function in Bazel.
 * resolverType: `aether` or `coursier`.
 Note that `aether` is slower and seems to silently miss some dependencies for reasons we don't yet understand.
 * buildFileName: filename of the generated build files

 In the default case, with no options given, we use:
+- allow java and scala `2.11`
+- `3rdparty/jvm` as the `thirdPartyDirectory`.
 - `highest` versionConflictPolicy
 - `exports` transitivity
-- allow java and scala `2.11`
 - use maven central as the resolver
 - `local` resolverCache
 - empty namePrefix (`""`)